Is There A "Happy Pill" That Can Change My Mood?

 Different types of medications work in different ways in the body, though most antidepressants work by affecting neurotransmitters.
 Serotonin, norepinephrine, and dopamine are the most common neurotransmitters associated with depression, and antidepressants can affect them in different ways.
 Selective serotonin reuptake inhibitors (SSRIs) are most commonly what healthcare providers prescribe first because they are typically less likely to cause side effects than other types of antidepressants.

-There is no specific drug that can make people feel “happiest” across the board.
-There are questions that need to be answered by a healthcare professional: What condition requires treatment?
+No specific medication can make people feel “happiest” across the board.
+A healthcare professional may look at the following questions: What condition requires treatment?
 How does the individual react to the medication?
 Are they on other medications?
 Are they pregnant or breastfeeding?

 Anti-anxiety medications may be best for those experiencing anxiety disorders, while antidepressants may be effective for those who are experiencing depression.
 Antipsychotics can help those who are experiencing delusions or hallucinations.
-Drilling down further, individuals react differently to medications.
-A doctor may have to try different types and combinations of medications before finding what works best for the patient.
+In addition, individuals react differently to medications.
+A doctor may have to try different types and combinations of medications before finding what works best for the client.

 Medications that treat mental health conditions can be effective for some people.
-Typically, a doctor will partner with the patient and with a mental health professional (and possibly others), to determine the right combination of medication, therapy, and community programs that can help make a person feel their best.
+Typically, a doctor will partner with the patient and a mental health professional (and possibly others) to determine the right combination of medication, therapy, and community programs to help a person feel their best.

 - Drowsiness or fatigue (especially when first taken)